thinkbeforecoding/PSCompletion/ReadMe.md

 You can put breakpoints in your completer script block or simply check error message and output to see if it matches expected result.

+Get-ParameterCompleter returns a filtered list of registerd completion script blocks.
+It can be usefull to review already registered completions.

 Hint
 ====